TrueNAS Scale / Proxmox / iSCSI Primer

 Introduction

-On 4 April 2024 this article was updated to change all references of TrueNAS Core to TrueNAS Scale.
+• On 4 April 2024 this article was updated to change all references of TrueNAS Core to TrueNAS Scale.

 Original Introduction

-Eventually I gave us on Synology.
+Eventually I gave up on Synology.
 I watched so many videos about it, and I made a number of enquiries, but none of my enquiries were ever completely satisfied.
 QNAP was also an option but at some point I learnt that QNAP is more “somewhat proprietary” (e.g. 10git/s interface) so I stopped liking it.

-Before you read to far I must point I have a very specific application – I want super fast virtual machines.
-I’m not a home user who wants to store my movies.
-Unfortunately once you start watching videos you quickly learn that the most popular Youtube videos are based around this “I want big storage” crowd.
-My application is different – our business has a few data centres and I needed something very specific for our environment.
-I think in all honesty if I had $ 10K or more, I would have probably have bought something off the shelf.
+My application is different – our business has many data centres and we needed something very specific for our environment.
+I think in all honesty if I had $10K or $20K, I would have probably bought something off the shelf.
 The problem is even buying something off the shelf is hard and if you spend that kind of money, you probably don’t want to make too many mistakes.
 It’s incredible hard to find a specialist in this field, and of course you’ll learn a lot via Youtube but doing it yourself is the ultimate learning school.
+In retrospect from what I’ve learnt now after having installed my 3rd NAS in a super intensive environment, I wouldn’t have it any other way.

 One of the final hurdles I faced was should I use NFS or should I use iSCSI.
 My first attempt at iSCSI was a dismal failure but I got NFS working.
 What I found however is NFS seemed a bit slow and when I enquired about the different some users pointed out that iSCSI is better.
 There you go, apparently it is: